 These Clemengold Ostrich Fillets are just another way to prepare a locally sourced meat.
 Clemengolods are similar to tangerines and mandarins.
 Use what is local to the region you live in.

-When I posted my recipe for Ostrich Fillets with a Red Wine Jus there were a few questions as to where, what, how.
+When I posted my recipe for Ostrich Fillets with a Red Wine Jus there were a few questions as to where, what and how.
 So I thought I would share with you some interesting facts from the Ostrich South Africa Website.